How to Spend Your Day Snorkeling Key Largo

 The hardest part about traveling?
 Having your plans fall through.
-The best part about traveling?
-When your last minute back-up plan ends up being even better than the original.
-When our hopes of snorkeling in a National Park in Florida were thwarted by weather, a day trip to Key Largo proved to be the marine adventure we were looking for.
+The best part of traveling?
+Having your last minute plan B end up being even better than the original.
+When our hopes of snorkeling in a National Park in Florida were thwarted by weather, a day trip snorkeling Key Largo instead proved to be the marine adventure we were looking for.

-Traveling to Fort Lauderdale and Miami, Florida, there were a few things I knew I had to experience: Cuban sandwiches in Little Havana, relaxing on the beach, and snorkeling in the ocean.
+Traveling to Fort Lauderdale and Miami, Florida, there were a few things I knew I had to experience: Cuban sandwiches in Little Havana, relaxing on the beach, hanging with gators and snorkeling in the ocean.
 At this point, I had never snorkeled in an ocean before, only in good-old Lake Michigan in my hometown of Chicago, which doesn’t really count.
-In terms of distance from where I was staying, Biscayne National Park was the best choice for the latter item on that list.
-This National Park is incredibly under-rated because there aren't vast hiking trails to wander or campsites to hunker down in underneath the stars.
-Instead, the majority of Biscayne is underwater and part of a marine sanctuary; snorkeling and scuba diving are the only ways to really see it.
-My friend Sarah (a marine biologist living in Fort.
-Lauderdale) and I drove two hours outside of the city, eventually making our way through desolate swamp-land and acres and acres of palm tree nurseries to arrive at the Biscayne National Park entrance.
-My swimsuit was on, Sarah had her snorkel gear ready and we were pumped to see a new world underwater.
-But when we walked into the small visitor center we were distraught to learn from the Park ranger that all the snorkel trips for the day had been cancelled due to high winds...not what you want to hear when you're only in Florida for three days and can't reschedule.
+In terms of distance from where I was staying in Florida, Biscayne National Park was the best choice to accomplish this snorkeling task.
+The National Park is incredibly under-rated because there aren't vast hiking trails to wander or campsites to hunker down in underneath the stars.
+Instead, the majority of Biscayne is underwater and part of a marine sanctuary; snorkeling and scuba diving are the only ways to see it.
+My friend and I drove two hours outside of the city, eventually making our way through desolate swamp-land and acres and acres of palm tree nurseries to arrive at the Biscayne National Park entrance.
+But when we walked into the small visitor center, we were distraught to learn from the Park Ranger that all the snorkel trips for the day had been canceled due to high winds...not what you want to hear when you're only in Florida for three days and can't shift around your plans easily.

 My friend, myself and 10 other people (yay for small tour groups!), relaxed on the boat as it jetted across the water for about 40 minutes, leaving those fabulous Key Largo waterfront homes behind us.
-Finally, we dropped anchor and were able to hop off the boat with our snorkeling gear to explore the reef near the boat.
-Upon first jumping into the water I almost landed on a Moon Jelly.
-Though not as harmful as a Box Jellyfish, our captain warned us that we could still get a pretty painful sting from those little guys.
+Finally, we dropped anchor and were able to hop off the boat with our snorkeling gear to explore the reef around us.
+Upon first entering the water, I almost landed on a Moon Jelly.
+Though not as harmful as a Box Jellyfish, our captain warned us that we could still get a pretty painful sting from the little guys.
 I carefully let it float past me before I pushed on towards the reef.
-It was my first time ever seeing a jellyfish outside of an aquarium!
+It was my first time seeing a jellyfish outside of an aquarium!
 I knew right at that point that this excursion was going to be a blast.

-Dinner after a full day of snorkeling in the open ocean became our top priority and a great place to stop on your drive out of Key Largo is Gilbert's Tiki Bar.
+After a full day in the open ocean, dinner became our top priority.
+A great place to stop on your drive home from snorkeling in Key Largo, Florida is Gilbert's Tiki Bar.
 Part of the larger Gilbert's Resort, this massive outdoor bar and restaurant features thatched roofs and a boat dock if you need to park your water transportation.
 Known for their conch fritters (which were definitely the best part of our meal) they also have a wide menu of other seafood options and boozy cocktails known as Boobies with portions of each sold going to the American Cancer Society.
 This is what beachfront dining is all about and this is why a trip to to Key West, even if it’s just the Northern-most Key of Key Largo, is warranted on any Southern Florida vacation.

-Although I plan to return to Biscayne National Park in the future with snorkel gear in hand, at least we were able to take advantage of our day thanks to the internet, Google and little luck with timing.
+Although I plan to return to Biscayne National Park in the future with snorkel gear in hand, I’m more than happy that we were able to take advantage of our day.
 Proof that even bad situations while traveling can turn out positive.
 The trip was 100% worth it and it inspired me to go snorkeling again as I traveled to the Cayman Islands.
 If you’re ever looking for a fun excursion while in Southern Florida, snorkeling Key Largo is a must!